rjibanezalcala/RECORD/python/README.md

 # Welcome to RECORD/python!
 This folder contains all Python scripts and libraries made for the RECORD system.
+The code in this section was written as an alternative way to make use of the RECORD system without the need for licensed software such as [Ethovision](https://www.noldus.com/ethovision-xt).
+Our Python scripts are designed to be self-contained driving software for RECORD that allows it to be run in conjunction with other free, open-source software specifically for animal tracking solutions such as [Bonsai](https://open-ephys.org/bonsai), [B-SOID](https://github.com/YttriLab/B-SOID), [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut), and [SLEAP](https://github.com/talmolab/sleap).

 All code was written using the Spyder IDE contained within [Anaconda](https://www.anaconda.com/).

 ## Dependencies
 These scripts were written using a variety of packages, namely: